EOEPCA/iam/docs/index.md

 * **Design**<br>
   Description of the BB design - including its subcomponent architecture and interfaces.
 * **Administration**<br>
-  Configuration and maintenance of the BB.
+  Description of the installation and configuration and maintenance of the BB.
 * **Usage**<br>
   How-tos and example configurations for usage by example.